 Educate yourself on supports: It is important you know how to handle occupational stress.
 An individual may need support from you or a professional.
 Get more information regarding how you can help an individual dealing with stress at work.
 Also, increase your knowledge of health care professionals available to you and the employee.
 An employee may turn to you to seek out a health care professional.

 Many of these approaches involve you consulting with your employees.
 Just being able to talk to them on a daily basis can positively impact workplace environment.
 It is important that you build your communication strategies.
 This involves verbal/non-verbal communication.
 Active listening to understand your employees and make them feel they are being heard can reduce levels of stress.
 Allow individuals to have a voice in certain decisions that may affect their job.
 This can include anything from their projects to their work environment.
 Involve them in the process to increase their commitment.
 One of the main reasons employees feel overwhelmed at work is due to employer’s unrealistic deadlines.
-Be upfront with your employee and you will notice that work is not rushed and given in a timely matter without affecting their stress levels.
+Be upfront with your employee and you will notice that work is not rushed and given in a timely matter without affecting their workplace stress levels.